ZECHEESELORD/buh/docs/data-api.md

 ```

 Backend swapping:
-The plugin currently builds `DataApi.using(new JsonDocumentStore(dataPath, executor))`.
+The plugin currently builds `DataApi.using(new MySqlDocumentStore(...))` by default.
 To switch backends, construct another `DocumentStore` implementation and feed it to `DataApi.using(...)` inside `DataModule`.
 No feature code changes required.

+Best practices for hot paths:
+- Batch writes: prefer `Document.patch(...)`, `Document.update(...)`, or a `DocumentPatch` helper to apply multiple changes in one call instead of chaining `set`/`remove`.
+- Coalesce per-player mutations: load once, stage changes in memory, flush once (e.g., join/quit, link flows).
+- Bulk operations: use `DocumentCollection.loadAll(...)`/`updateAll(...)` when touching many documents (e.g., mass flush on shutdown).
+- Keep writes off the main thread: the API already returns async stages; avoid `.join()` on the server thread unless you know the call is fast or preloaded.
+- Watch document size: large JSON blobs slow writes; keep hot data lean or split into dedicated tables if you need heavy querying (e.g., leaderboards).
+- Metrics: `DataApi.metrics()` exposes per-operation counts/timing; surface these to your logs/telemetry to spot regressions.